DataDog/datadog-api-client-go/datadog_v1/docs/Monitor.md

 ### SetCreated

-`func (o *Monitor) SetCreated(v string)`
+`func (o *Monitor) SetCreated(v time.Time)`

-SetCreated gets a reference to the given string and assigns it to the Created field.
+SetCreated gets a reference to the given time.Time and assigns it to the Created field.

 ### GetCreator